Does the robot operate without a driver? Is it being driven by remote control?

 How does the robot know where to go in order to stay on the path or sidewalk?

-During the off-season, local operator walks along sidewalks and pathways with a GPS Path Collection Tool.
+During the off-season, the local operator walks along sidewalks and pathways with a GPS Path Collection Tool (PCT).
 It captures accurate location data down to the inch.
 This captured data is uploaded to the Robot Operations Center (ROC) where it is transformed into a Path Program.
 This stored Path Program can then be accessed by the SnowBot when there is a snow event.

 Does someone need to watch the robot and monitor it as it’s operating?

 No, there is no need to have someone supervise the SnowBot as it runs on a job site — they only need to start it from an app on their mobile phone or have it start at a pre-programmed time from a pre-arranged location.
 The SnowBot gets its pre-programmed path instructions from the cloud-based Robot Operations Center (ROC) where it is constantly sending real time telemetry data.
-Our expert Support staff are always monitoring the SnowBots while they are running, and they can respond to any alerts.
+If the robot encounters an issue (e.g., an obstacle that is not moving, low fuel, etc.) then a notification will be sent to the local operator and will be made available via the ROC.
+In these cases, a local operator would then need to resolve the problem.

 Does a robot clear snow from a sidewalks better than traditional shoveling?

 Part-time labor is expensive and challenging to mobilize when a snow storm hits.
-A SnowBot can be ready immediately, and is ideally suited for repetitive and physically taxing shoveling.
+A SnowBot can be ready immediately, and is ideally suited for repetitive and physically taxing snow clearing.

 What is the work equivalent between a SnowBot Pro and workers with shovels?